caltechlibrary/sidewall/README.md

 | `name`          | string | ✓                          | ✓                         | n                  |
 | `state`         | string | n                          | ✓                         | n                  |
 | `state_code`    | string | n                          | ✓                         | n                  |

+("Sidewall expanded" &rArr; filled or expanded by Sidewall via search if needed.)

 Dimensions returns different field values in different contexts.
 For example, the information about organizations included in an author's affiliation list in a publication is somewhat different from what is provided if a search ending in `return research_orgs` is used.
 Sidewall makes the assumption that an organization with a given organization identifier ("grid id") is the same organization no matter the context in which it is mentioned in a search result, and so Sidewall smooths over the field differences and, as with `Researcher` and `Author`, queries Dimensions behind the scenes to get missing values when it can (and when they exist).